oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

     ![phoenix-add-elk-boot-group](./images/phoenix-add-elk-boot-group.png)

-## Task 8: Customize the Switchover plan - Add Kibana Services Boot-up Scripts
+## Task 8: Customize the Switchover plan - Add Kibana Services Boot-up Scripts in Phoenix

 1. Click on Add group.
 Provide a name to the group as Start Kibana Services.